You are on the page: Scriptures.ruUpanishads

 20. Non-attachment is of two types: general/ordinary and supreme; hear from me about their difference.

-21. General non-attachment is when a person has detached himself from material objects.
+21. General non-attachment is when a person has distanced himself from material objects.
 It is based on the realization: "I do not act and do not enjoy; I do not kill and do not perish myself.

 22. Everything, whether pleasure or pain, is conditioned by external actions (of material nature); or else, everything (that happens) happens by the will of God, and I play no role in all this, since I do nothing, but God Himself does everything, being (both the material and the operative) cause of everything.